spaghetti-coder/jobs-service/README.md

 HTTP status codes list:

 * 404 - Not Found.
-This means tha URL you've entered is not valid
+This means the URL you've entered is not valid
 * 500 - Internal server error.
 It denotes a server error
 * 400 - {Entry} not found.
-This means that the entry coule be there, but it's not.
+This means that the entry could be there, but it's not.
 For example /jobs/99999 (in case there is no job with such id) will produce this error

-Along with this status code you recieve a json, that contains an appropriate message {"error" : "{error-text}"}
+Along with this status code you receive a json, that contains an appropriate message {"error" : "{error-text}"}